ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 2/README.md

  - Evaluating the model accuracy.

 ## Schedule
-- 2:00pm-2:10pm: Kyle will share his experience and insights on the topic.
+- 2:00pm-2:15pm: Kyle will walk through the R code in the html file and explain the sections for linear and logistic regression.
-- 2:10pm-2:25pm: Engage in hands-on practice and complete easy tasks to reinforce your understanding.
+- 2:15pm-2:30pm: Students will engage in hands-on practice by completing simple questions to reinforce students' understanding.
+The TA and tutors will be availabe to assist and answer any questions.
-- 2:25pm-2:30pm: The solutions will be released, and Lina and Jing will be available to assist and address any errors or questions you may have.
+- 2:30pm: The solutions to the practice questions will be released.